-Sophie’s Place is a child advocacy centre focussed on providing specialized services to physically, mentally or sexually abused children up to age 18 in a child-friendly setting.
+Sophie’s Place is a child advocacy centre focused on providing specialized services to physically, mentally or sexually abused children up to age 18 in a child-friendly setting.
 It provides an opportunity to participate in the safeguarding of our children and in playing a key role in their healing process.

 Sophie’s Place is named for the centre’s patron Sophie Tweed-Simmons.